mitchos/pyZscaler/README.rst

 With each Zscaler product having its own developer documentation and authentication methods, this SDK should simplify your ability to develop software that uses the Zscaler API.

+The goal of Pyzscaler is to eventually cover all public API endpoints published by Zscaler across all of their products.

 This SDK leverages the very awesome `RESTfly framework <https://restfly.readthedocs.io/en/latest/index.html>`_ developed by Steve McGrath, which simplifies the development of building libraries to interact with RESTful APIs.
-A big thank you to Steve.

 Features
 ----------